|Nutrition Facts (per serving)|

-Chops usually take about 6 to 7 minutes per side, but cooking times will vary.
+- Chops usually take about 5 to 6 minutes per side, but cooking times will vary.
 If you know your grill, you probably have a good feel for how long the chops must cook to turn out the way you like them, but keep in mind that pork cooks more quickly than beef and is very easy to overcook.
 This could turn your culinary masterpiece into a chewy, dried-out mess.
 If you're unsure, err on the side of less time, not more.

-Allowing the chops to rest for a bit before cutting helps them retain their moisture.
+- Allowing the chops to rest for a bit before cutting helps them retain moisture.
 Remember, they're still cooking internally even after they're removed from the heat source.
-If you cut too soon and the juices escape, this will result in dry meat as well.
+If you cut too soon and the juices escape; this will result in dry meat as well.